orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ## V. Challenges & Misconceptions – Overcoming Resistance to the CLA

-Every coaching revolution faces resistance — and the Constraint-Led Approach is no different.
+Every coaching revolution faces resistance.
+The Constraint-Led Approach is no different.
 For decades, the “traditional” way has shaped how we think about teaching the game: clear instructions, fixed progressions, and technical drills before gameplay.
 When a new approach challenges those habits, skepticism is natural.